facebookexperimental/Recoil/docs/docs/basic-tutorial/selectors.md

 }
 ```

-Note the UI is the same as the `todoListFilterState` has a default of `"Show All"`.
+Note the UI is showing every todo because `todoListFilterState` was given a default value of `"Show All"`.
 In order to change the filter, we need to implement the `TodoListFilters` component:

 ```jsx
 function TodoListFilters() {